Sorry John Legend You’re Not Invited!

 A photo posted by Sports Illustrated Swimsuit (@si_swimsuit) on

-The cookbook author said that she was happy with her decision despite not being comfortable wearing a two piece initially as it had been a while since she posed in that way especially after having her child.
-She insisted that MJ Day the Sport Illustrated editor would embrace anybody no matter what is happening and that she would embrace changes.
-She said that’s for a mother to get back to their element and that it is important for her well being to be able to do the shoot and something she is proud of.
+The cookbook author said that she was happy with her decision despite not being comfortable wearing a two piece initially as it had been a while since she posed in that way, especially after having her child.
+She insisted that MJ Day, the Sport Illustrated editor, would embrace anybody no matter what is happening and that she would embrace changes.
+She said that’s for a mother to get back to their element and that it is important for her well-being to be able to do the shoot and something she is proud of.

-She added that the tinier the suit, the smaller and hotter on looks and she hates that MJ is right in saying that.
+She added that the tinier the suit, the smaller and hotter it looks and she hates that MJ is right in saying that.

 Wise words from our girl @chrissyteigen. ????